 Have you ever searched for criminal records?
 How easy was it?
-Was your search online or did you have to make a phone call to the Scotland County courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the Scotland County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal backgrounds and records, and your feedback might make it easier for others.

 Post A Comment

 Everyone knows that the FBI has a list of the Ten Most Wanted Criminals.
 In Scotland County, the Sheriff maintains their own list of the top most wanted criminals in the county.

 While the prospect of serving a jail sentence in the Scotland County jail is no fun, you will soon settle into the daily routine there.
 Prisoners get a wake-up alarm every morning at 6:00 AM, and then you’ll have roll call.
 Next, you will get breakfast.
 When you finish eating breakfast you will be required to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Scotland County Jail, your experiences would be welcomed, if it can help another person to deal with it.